rnr1721/le7-cookie-wrapper/README.md

 There are set of interfaces and adapters for drive variables for
 $_SESSION and $_COOKIES:

-- Core\Interfaces\Cookie interface - for cookie management
+- Core\Interfaces\CookieInterface interface - for cookie management
-- Core\Interfacrs\Session interface - for session management
+- Core\Interfacrs\SessionInterface interface - for session management

 ## Installation